 As the charity of a Livery Company, we support the City and the Mayoralty’s charitable initiatives to alleviate poverty and foster opportunities.
 We also support our Armed Forces affiliates and our affiliate Church of St. Bride’s.

-A new initiative in 2025 is the Trust sponsoring individual Members taking part in charity challenge events.
+A new initiative from 2025 is the Trust sponsoring individual Members taking part in charity challenge events.

 We also support our Members who may have fallen on hard times, as guided by our Almoners.

-For its income, the Trust depends on the generosity of current and past Liverymen and Freemen of the Company.
-For the last three years, we have donated well in excess of the annual donations we received, funding this by drawing down from our reserves.
-This is clearly not sustainable and we want to encourage more Members to give and to give more, if we are to maintain all our giving programmes.
+For its income, the Trust has historically depended on the generosity of current and past Members of the Company.
+For the last three years, we have donated over double the value of the annual donations received, funding this by drawing down from our reserves.
+This is clearly not sustainable and we want to encourage more Members to give and to give more, as well as attracting other supporters, so that we can maintain all our giving programmes.

 Over the last three years 2021-24, The Marketors’ Trust has donated £373,358 to good causes in line with its aims of: